felixgiov/CustomFonts-Library-Android/README.md

 ```
 #### As a Maven dependency

-Declare the dependency in Maven:
+Declare the dependency in Maven :

 ```xml
 	<repositories>